milejko/php/README.md

 PHP Docker image
 ================
-PHP Docker image with ease of configuration in the heart.
+PHP Docker image with flexibility, and easy configuration in the heart.
-Offering Debian Slim base, Ubuntu, as well as minimalistic Alpine.
-Images are delivered in 3 variants: CLI, FPM and Apache.
+Offering Debian Slim, Ubuntu, as well as minimalistic Alpine 3 base, each with three PHP modes: CLI, FPM and Apache.
 New images are deployed to Docker Hub twice per month.

 ### Core features ###